 How do you determine the line?

-Um, do you worry about a competitor that's gonna come out and say, all right, but for violence and threats of violence, everything goes, which probably would be appealing to a lot of crazy people.
+Do you worry about a competitor that's going to come out and say, all right, but for violence and threats of violence, everything goes, which probably would be appealing to a lot of crazy people.

 Social media can be so addicting that I find you just don't put it down.